You are here

 Immigration Justice Clinic

-The IJC begins with assigned reading over the summer and, before fall semester classes start, three days of “boot camp:” intensive all-day training to get “up to speed” on basic immigration law and practice.
+The IJC begins with a summer assignment and, before fall semester classes start, four days of “boot camp:” intensive all-day training to get “up to speed” on basic immigration law and practice.
 The IJC curriculum includes significant background reading, written and in-class exercises, full-scale lawyering simulations, and “case rounds” where we plan for and reflect on task performance in actual cases.
 It addresses topics such as advanced client interviewing and counseling; witness preparation, oral examination of witnesses and oral argument; working effectively with interpreters and translators; and drafting and persuasive presentation of documentary evidence and argument.
 All these skills are exercised with careful attention to the implications of a multilingual, multicultural environment for lawyering proficiency.
 Finally, the spring seminar is largely devoted to thoughtful exploration of career decisions and various models of law practice, with special emphasis on the problems and possibilities of small/solo independent law practice.

 Permission of the professor, based upon application and interview, is required.
 Immigration Law and/or Asylum and Refugee Law, Evidence, Professional Responsibility, Trial Advocacy, and Interviewing, Counseling & Negotiation are recommended.
 Preference is given to third- and fourth-year students.